Research

 Satellite Remote Sensing

-I use satellite remote sensing to look at primary production, water temperature, ocean currents, and ice cover.
+I use satellite remote sensing to look at water temperature, ocean currents, ice cover, and primary production.
 Many of these datasets go back decades.
-We can look at net primary production back to 1997 and sea ice distribution all the way back to 1978.
+We can look at primary production back to 1997 and sea ice distribution all the way back to 1978.
 These longterm records provide us with a powerful (and free!) tool to examine changes in the polar regions, allowing us to bring decades of data to bear on emergent questions.

 Argo Float Network